rec/wavemap/README.rst

     If ``True``, mono WAVE files are treated the same as any other file and are mapped to a two-dimensional matrix with ``size=(N, 1)``.

-  allow_conversion
-    Some types of WAVE files cannot be directedly memory-mapped because their datatype is not supported by numpy - the list includes 24-bit PCM, 8-bit µ-Law, and 8-bit A-law.

-    If ``allow_conversion`` is ``True``, the default, the result is converted to a numpy type.
-If it is ``False``, then the result is not converted and returned as numpy array of raw bytes

   warn
     Programmers are sloppy so quite a lot of real-world WAVE files have recoverable errors in their format.  ``warn`` is the function used to